GabrielColeHI/Reflex-Response-Arduino/README.md

 ## Outputs

-- NeoPixels (RGB LEDs) — Visual feedback for countdowns, challenges, difficulty, and score
+- NeoPixels (RGB LEDs) — Visual feedback for countdowns, gameplay, difficulty, and score
-- Speaker (`playTone`) — Auditory feedback for success or failure
+- Speaker (`playTone`) — Auditory feedback for a win or a loss

 ---